The chart below shows the percentages of males and females with higher education qualifications in 5 countries in 2001.

 Remarkably, the figure of females who had the high level education in Germany hosted the highest hierarchy, at 45 percent, while just 35 percent of males.
 However, the opposite was true for Switzerland.
 Meanwhile, the lowest figure of females with high education degrees was in Britain and Japan with 30 percent for the former and 25 percent for the latter.

-- Task 1 The diagram gives information about the process of making carbonated drinks Summarise the information by selecting and reporting the main features and make comparisons where relevant 56
+- The charts give information about world forest in five different regions Summarize the information by selecting and reporting the main features and make comparisons where relevant Write at least 150 words 56

-- The diagram illustrates how bees produce honey Summarize the information by selecting and reporting the main features and make comparisons where relevant
+- The diagrams below show the changes that have taken place at West Park Secondary School since its construction in 1950 Summarize the information by selectin and reporting the main features and make comparisons where relevant 73